Updated: April 2024

 Type: Tutorial

-Ruby on Rails Book by Sam RubyThis is the latest edition of the classic Agile Web Development with Rails book.
+This is the latest edition of the classic Agile Web Development with Rails book.
 The first Rails book to appear on the scene.
 It’s an excellent tutorial for intermediate and experienced developers, particularly if you like Agile methodologies and would like to gain a deeper understanding of the framework.

 Most Rails programmers have leveraged this award-winning book to learn the framework at a time when, unlike today, Rails documentation was hard to come by.
-It’s a broad, far-reaching tutorial that has been evolved over the years to reflect changes in the framework and the industry, always promoting best practices in the process.
+It’s a broad, far-reaching tutorial that has evolved over the years to reflect changes in the framework and the industry, always promoting best practices in the process.

-Title: The Rails 5 Way (4th Edition)
+Title: The Rails 7 Way

 Level: Intermediate programmer | Some experience with Rails